iconsauce/plugin-octicons/README.md

-# @iconsauce/mdi-svg
+# @iconsauce/octions

-This plugin scrapes [Material Design Icons](https://materialdesignicons.com/) of [@mdi/svg](https://github.com/Templarian/MaterialDesign-SVG) from which contains SVG versions.
+This plugin scrapes [Primer Octicons](https://primer.style/octicons/) of [octicons](https://github.com/primer/octicons) from which contains SVG versions.

 For more infos go to [iconsauce docs][iconsauce-docs].